MetaMask/snaps/docs/internals/permissions.md

 }
 ```

-This makes it easier for snap developers to specify caveats, since they
+This makes it easier for Snap developers to specify caveats, since they
 don't have to know the exact format of the caveats.

 ## Examples